yt-project/yt/doc/source/developing/building_the_docs.rst

 This variable is set for automated builds on the free ReadTheDocs service but can be used by anyone to force a quick, minimal build.

-Editing the Sphinx :code:`conf.py` file included in the docs :code:`source` directory at the top level of the docs.
+It's also possible to create a custom sphinx build that builds a restricted set of notebooks or scripts.
+This can be accomplished by editing the Sphinx :code:`conf.py` file included in the :code:`source` directory at the top level of the docs.
 The extensions included in the build are contained in the :code:`extensions` list.
+To disable an extension, simply remove it from the list.
+Doing so will raise a warning when sphinx encounters the directive in the docs and will prevent sphinx from evaluating the directive.

-If one wanted to include the :code:`notebook`, and :code:`notebook-cell` directives, but not the :code:`python-script` or :code:`autosummary` directives, one would just need to comment out the lines that append these extensions to the :code:`extensions` list.
-The resulting docs build will be significantly quicker since it would avoid executing the lengthy API docs autogeneration and some slow scripts in the plotting examples.
+As a concrete example, if one wanted to include the :code:`notebook`, and :code:`notebook-cell` directives, but not the :code:`python-script` or :code:`autosummary` directives, one would just need to comment out the lines that append these extensions to the :code:`extensions` list.
+The resulting docs build will be significantly quicker since it would avoid executing the lengthy API autodocumentation as well as a large number of python script snippets in the narrative docs.